1. A BRIEF GUIDE TO THE ROLES OF RESEARCH STUDENT AND OF SUPERVISOR

 (vi) regularly meeting with you to discuss your work;

-(vii) keeping you informed of your progress (both informally and through the formal report submitted to the University (GSR) at the end of each term, taking into account the project management forms submitted at regular intervals to the Department by you (see section 5);
+(vii) keeping you informed of your progress (both informally and through the formal report submitted to the University (GSR) at the end of each quarter, taking into account the project management forms submitted at regular intervals to the Department by you (see section 5);

-(viii) advising you about the content of written submissions such as your first year progress report, literature review, 2nd year talk, 3rd year poster and your thesis;
+(viii) advising you about the content of written submissions such as your literature review, first year progress report, 2nd year talk, 3rd year poster and your thesis;

 (ix) advising you about the progression examinations (transfer of status and confirmation of status);